duplocloud/terraform-duplocloud-components/modules/tenant/README.md

 ## Import tenant to tenant-gh

-If your tenant module is using regular tenant, add the following import/move blocks while switching to tenant-gh OR the other way around
+If your tenant module is using regular tenant, add the following import/move blocks while switching to tenant-gh OR you can do the other way around as well

 ```
 duplocloud/components/duplocloud//modules/tenant-gh  >-->  source  = "duplocloud/components/duplocloud//modules/tenant-gh"

+see: examples folder for tenant2tenant-gh
 ```